“Until the philosophy which holds one race superior and another inferior is finally and permanently discredited and abandoned, everywhere is war.”

 Until the philosophy that your art is culture and my art is “craft” is finally and permanently discredited and dismantled, you should also be poor.
 Especially since your wealth was built on the backs of societies, which even up to today are still working to demolish white supremacy, which has engrained your “superiority” for centuries.
 Until the ideology that my culture can’t live in my country no longer exists, you should remember that my heritage cannot be shared.
 Until we share our lived, unapologetic, unsanitized histories and start healing those traumatic experiences which have disenfranchised and othered the global south, our heritages can’t be shared.
 Until the realization and recognition that my heritage must not and should never be diluted for your entertainment and proliferation of the financial, spiritual and cultural poverty of non-Western societies, there should be a war on the ethics of ethnographic museums and the Eurocentric canon of anthropology.

-Cherry-Ann Davis, a designer, writer, and marketing strategist from the Caribbean twin island of Trinidad and Tobago.
+Cherry-Ann Davis (she/her), a designer, writer, and marketing strategist from the Caribbean twin island of Trinidad and Tobago.
 A success story from a marginalized and impoverished community, her drive is to inspire other young people, especially girls, to achieve their dreams.
 Dearly departed from the corporate world of advertising, she is now flexing her design muscle as a visual communications specialist by combining artistic practice, business acumen, and storytelling traditions.
 A common thread in her design practice is creating Caribbean stories in an authentic Caribbean voice, respecting the past while looking to the future to sustain our stories, and using accessible formats to share these stories.

 This text was produced as part of the Troublemakers Class of 2020 workshop.